ubc-library-rc/intro-mapbox/mapbox.md

 ### Mapbox JS Classic
 Mapbox JS Classic is the classic JS library based on Leaflet.js.
 This product is no longer being actively developed, but is still a good resource for learning, especially the examples.

-### MapboxGL JS
+### Mapbox GL JS
-[MapboxGL JS is](https://www.mapbox.com/mapbox-gljs) the vector tile framework replacing the classic JS.
+[Mapbox GL JS is](https://www.mapbox.com/mapbox-gljs) the vector tile framework replacing the classic JS.
 Examples of use are immensely helpful for tinkering to understand how it works.
+This workshop focuses on designing maps for web display using Mapbox GL JS.

 ### Mapbox Studio
 For those interested in customizing data and tiles, Mapbox Studio is for you.
 The Studio Manual is a starting point for learning, and so are the how-to videos.